 Since 1978 the WSRA has published a colour Journal 4 times each year, packed full with articles and photographs to keep members up to date with developments on the West Somerset Railway.

 The Journal is mailed out to all members and is also available to purchase in the Bishops Lydeard Station Shop.
 WSR Working Volunteer members have access to an online version.

 Over the years there have been six different editors and several awards.
 In 1997, issue 77 was awarded the D. Noel Draycott trophy for continued excellence in the AIRPS publications competition.
 In 2001 the Journal won first place in the HRA bi-annual competition for house magazines from associates having more than 500 members and also again in 2003.

-Richard Jones offered to lead the editorial team for the next four issues.
-This offer was accepted by the Trustees and, by mutual agreement, will be reviewed after twelve months.
-Richard has been a volunteer on the line for almost 40 years, is well known to many on the WSR, and was a previous Editor of the Journal from 1990-95.
+Richard Jones led a small editorial team for the next six issues and Ian Coleby was designer.
+Richard had been a volunteer on the line for almost 40 years, was well known to many on the WSR, and was a previous Editor of the Journal from 1990-95.

-The first 'new style' journal was published in June 2016.
 Submissions for publication are welcomed, as are advertisements from local businesses.
 The advertising rates can be downloaded here.
 Articles submitted for publication should be emailed to the editor in the first instance.
 Please note that publication is at the discretion of the editorial team and submission is not a guarantee of publication.
 By Submitting articles and photographs you accept that they may be edited as considered necessary and confirm that you hold the necessary publication rights.